-Antidote to Poison: Rue Essential Oil, since it is poisonous to begin with, acts as an antidote for a number of other poisons and can be administered against symptoms of poisoning.
+Rue essential oil, since it is poisonous, acts as an antidote for a number of other poisons and can be administered against symptoms of poisoning.
 However, it is effective on neurotoxins, not on hemotoxins.
-It can also be helpful to counter poisoning and induce vomiting in case any poisonous substances are ingested.
+It can also be helpful in countering poisoning and inducing vomiting in case any poisonous substances are ingested.
 It is particularly beneficial against intoxication by narcotics, venomous snake bites (snakes like cobras and king cobras, which have neurotoxic venom, not vipers which have hemotoxic venom), insect bites, and stings.

-Antibacterial: The toxic nature of Rue Essential Oil is effective in killing bacteria and preventing bacterial infections.
-If it has be taken orally, which is normally recommended against, it should be taken in very, very mild concentrations and under supervision by an expert.
+The toxic nature of rue essential oil is effective in killing bacteria and preventing bacterial infections.
+If it has to be taken orally, which is normally recommended against, it should be taken in very, very mild concentrations and under supervision by an expert.
 It can help you get rid of food poisoning by bacteria like salmonella, bacterial infections in the colon, intestines, and urinary tract, as well as those on the skin.

-The neurotoxic nature of this oil acts as a sedative for the nerves and calms down nervous disturbances and afflictions, convulsions, and nervous hyper-activity, that can often result in trembling limbs and uncontrolled involuntary actions.
+The neurotoxic nature of this oil acts as a sedative for the nerves and calms down nervous disturbances and afflictions, convulsions, and nervous hyperactivity, that can often result in trembling limbs and uncontrolled involuntary actions.

-Digestive: Although it is not known to promote digestion, it can help to relieve indigestion, particularly digestive issues that result from bacterial infections or activities.
+Although it is not known to promote digestion, it can help relieve indigestion, particularly digestive issues that result from bacterial infections or activities.